-Community Internships involve engagement at a field site from 16 to 40 hours a week, under weekly supervision at the site and the support of the SKSM Community Intern Reflection class (an integrative seminar).
+Community Internships involve engagement at a field site from 16 to 40 hours a week, under weekly supervision at the site and the support of the SKSM Community Intern Reflection class.
 Community Internships include a variety of settings, such as supervised placements in a non-profit service agency or grassroots organization, hospice work, chaplaincy, teaching and more.
-They can also entail creating new projects such as starting a new organization or planning a national conference with a board of mentors.
-Those who register for this course should also register for Community Intern Integrative Reflection Spring.
+They can also entail creating new projects such as starting a new organization or planning a conference.
+Those who register for this course should also register for Community Intern Integrative Reflection Fall.
 Students should discuss the internship with their advisor before making arrangements with the professor.
-Student and supervisor/mentors should discuss and sign a learning agreement before the official beginning of the internship.
-Midterm and final student/supervisor evaluations will also be required by midterm and the last day of SKSM classes.
-All forms available from the professor at the beginning of the semester and SKSM Website.
-Please see Student Handbook for more information.
+Student and supervisor will discuss and sign a learning agreement at the outset of the internship.
+Midterm and final student/supervisor evaluations are also required.
+All forms are available on the SKSM Website.
+Please see Student Handbook and Contextual Education Handbook for more information.

 Open to all degree students; requirement for MASC.
 Max. enrollment 15.
 Auditors excluded.
 Relevance for specific SKSM thresholds and MFC competencies varies according to the nature of a student’s field experience.
 Course is available for 5-10 units.
 Contact the registrar for manual adjustment of credit to level set by the instructor.

 Prerequisite: ECO Core Course